Menopause Hair Loss

 One of the most effective hair regrowth treatments is low-level laser therapy, and it applies to menopause hair loss too.
 It’s a natural solution that won’t cause any side effects like oral medications and you can expect a pretty high hair count increase (up to 30%) after just a few months of home hair laser treatments.

 Just make sure to use a high-quality device that’s recommended by physicians, like the Theradome PRO LH80, a cordless, wearable, and hands-free device that is recommended by doctors but used at home.
 Find out more about Theradome.

 The good news is that you can definitely do something about hair loss, regardless of which transition in life (menopause or pre-menopause) you’re entering.
 For the best results, follow this checklist:

-● Don’t assume menopause is the problem.
-There are a thousand and one causes of hair loss in women – and you need to make sure you’re perfectly healthy.
+- Don’t assume menopause is the problem.
+There are a thousand and one causes of hair loss in women.
+You need to make sure you’re perfectly healthy.

-Don’t forget that hormones aren’t the only cause of hair loss during menopause.
-Hair loss can occur for a range of reasons including genetics, stress, reactions to medications, excessive blow drying or brushing and more.
-However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome LH80 PRO.
+Don’t forget that hormone imbalance isn’t the only cause of hair loss during menopause.
+Female hair loss can occur for a range of reasons.
+These include genetics, stress, reactions to medications, excessive blow-drying or brushing and more can cause bald spots.
+However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome PRO LH80 or Theradome EVO LH40.